 Serve and enjoy.

-- I used all butter puff pastry.
-If you can find it, I highly recommend it as I don’t know how long non-butter pastry will keep for without going soggy.
+- I used an all-butter puff pastry.
+If you can find it, I highly recommend it as I don’t know how long a non-butter pastry will keep for without going soggy.

 - My cream horns lasted three days without any change in the cream or pastry.
-The cream lasted so long because I add skimmed mild powder to the whipped cream (available in supermarkets, but if you can’t find it, you can buy it here on Amazon.com).
-This makes it hold it’s shape for days.
+The cream lasted so long because I add skimmed milk powder to the whipped cream (available in supermarkets, but if you can’t find it, you can buy it here on Amazon.com (As an Amazon Associate, a small commission is made from qualifying purchases)..
+This makes it hold its shape for days.

 Update Notes: This recipe was originally posted in 2016, but was updated in 2017 with slight changes to the recipe as well as including step by step photos as well as nutritional information.